MDeLuise/plant-it/online-resources/documentation/docs/server-installation.md

 ### Deployment Without Docker
 If you prefer to install and run the server without using Docker, ensure that you have Java Runtime Environment (JRE) 21 installed on your system.
 Follow these steps to set up the server:

 1. **Download the Server JAR File**:

     - Obtain the `server.jar` file from the [latest release of the project on GitHub](https://github.com/MDeLuise/plant-it/releases/latest).

 2. **Set Environment Variables**:

-   - Configure the necessary environment variables based on your `server.env` file.
+    - You can configure the necessary environment variables in two ways:

+        - **Option 1**: Manually export them in your terminal based on your setup.
 For example:
           ```bash
           export MYSQL_HOST=localhost && \
           export MYSQL_PORT=3306 && \
           ...
           ```
-   - Adjust these variables according to your specific setup.
+        Adjust these variables according to your specific setup.

+        - **Option 2**: Provide a `server.properties` file that contains all the required properties.
+You can download a template for this file from the [project's repository](https://github.com/MDeLuise/plant-it/blob/main/backend/src/main/resources/application.properties) and adjust it to suit your configuration.

 3. **Run the Server**:

-   - Start the server by executing the following command:
+    - If you chose **Option 1** (manually setting environment variables), run the server using the following command:
       ```bash
       java -jar server.jar
+      ```
+    - If you chose **Option 2** (using the `server.properties` file), run the server with the following command, specifying the location of your configuration file:
+      ```bash
+      java -jar server.jar --spring.config.location=classpath:/<path-to-server.properties>
       ```

 #### **Frontend Setup Without Docker**
 For the frontend, if you're using Android, you can use the provided APK available on [GitHub releases](https://github.com/MDeLuise/plant-it/releases/latest) or [F-Droid](https://f-droid.org/packages/com.github.mdeluise.plantit/).
 However, for iOS, a standalone app is not available.
 If you choose not to use Docker for the frontend, follow these steps:

 1. **Download the Frontend Files**:

     - Download the `client.tar.gz` file from the [latest release of the project on GitHub](https://github.com/MDeLuise/plant-it/releases/latest).

 2. **Uncompress the Files**:

     - Extract the contents of the `client.tar.gz` file:
       ```bash
       tar -xzf client.tar.gz
       ```

 3. **Serve the Files**:

     - You can serve the frontend files locally using a simple HTTP server.
 For example, using Python:
       ```bash
       python3 -m http.server 3000
       ```
    - Alternatively, you can serve the files using a web server like Nginx.

 By following these instructions, you can deploy both the server and frontend components without relying on Docker.
 This setup provides flexibility if Docker is not available or desirable in your environment.